executors/executors/README.md

 **Execution resources.** Our proposal is silent about how a program might enumerate and represent the available execution resources present in the system.
-A means of representing system resources with standard execution contexts and obtaining executors from them would provide programmers concerned with performance the tools to reason about locality.
+A future proposal describing a means of representing system resources with standard execution contexts and obtaining executors from them would provide programmers concerned with performance the tools to reason about locality.

 **Execution contexts.** This paper proposes a single concrete execution context, `static_thread_pool`, which embodies one approach for representing a thread pool.
-There are other approaches to thread pools with different features and limitations.
+There are other approaches to thread pools with different features and limitations which others could propose.
 For example, a hypothetical `dynamic_thread_pool` type could automatically change its thread count to adapt to the state of the system, with the goal of guaranteeing concurrent execution.
 Another possible execution context could emulate the existing behavior of `std::async()` to aid in migration from the standard library's existing features for concurrency and parallelism to this new model of executors.
 Such a context would allow programmers to introduce executors without breaking any assumed semantics of `std::async()`, such as concurrent execution agents, thread-per-request, and future blocking behavior.

 Besides introducing concrete execution context types, a future proposal could refine our `ExecutionContext` concept by introducing concepts with additional